5jt/dyalog-cookbook/manuscript/errors.md

     ∇
 ~~~~~~~~

 Note the exit code is tested against `EXIT.OK`.
-Testing `~×exit` would work and read as well, but relies on EXIT.OK being 0.
+Testing `~×exit` would work and read as well, but relies on `EXIT.OK` being 0.
 The point of defining the codes in `EXIT` is to make the functions relate to the exit codes only by their names.

+A> See _Delta, the Heracitlean variable_ in Part 2 for a discussion of how and why we use the `∆` variable.

 `CheckAgenda` looks for foreseeable errors.
 In general, we like functions to start at the top and exit at the bottom. `CheckAgenda` follows a common pattern of validation logic: a cascade of tests with corresponding actions to handle the error, terminating in an 'all clear'.